michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 ## Romans 12

-1. I BESEECH then of you, my brethren, by the mercies of Aloha, that you presentOr, make to stand, constitute. your bodies a sacrifice, living and holy and acceptable unto Aloha, in a rationalMeliltho.
-Compare the use of the corresponding Chaldee word in the Targum of Onkelos on Ge.
-2:7, where the divine afflatus is described as creating in man ruch memalla, " a speaking or rational spirit." service.
+1. I BESEECH then of you, my brethren, by the mercies of Aloha, that you present

 2. And be not likened unto this world, but be changed by the renewing of your minds, that you may discern what is the will of Aloha, good, and acceptable, and perfect.